Azure-Samples/cognitive-services-personalizer-samples/samples/HttpRequestFeatures/README.md

 # About this sample
-This sample extracts HTTP request features and adds them as context feature to a Rank requests that are sent to an Azure Personalizer instance.
+This sample extracts HTTP request features and adds them as context features to a Rank request that is sent to an Azure Personalizer instance.
+A default Reward of 0 is then sent for that event.

 This is a [ASP.NET Core MVC 2.1](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-2.1) solution.
 When run, it displays a single page with a **Send Request** button on the top bar.
-When clicked, a Rank request is sent to your Personalizer instance with HTTP information gathered from the featurizer as part of the context features.
-The entire Rank request body is displayed, as well as the response returned by the instance.
+When clicked, a Rank request followed by a Reward request is sent to your Personalizer instance with HTTP information gathered from the featurizer as part of the context features.
+The entire Rank and Reward request bodies are displayed, as well as the Rank response returned by the instance.

 # To try this sample